eliascotto/export-kobo/README.md

 $ # print the list of books with annotations or highlights to stdout
 $ python export-kobo.py KoboReader.sqlite --list

-$ # as above, but export to file
-$ python export-kobo.py KoboReader.sqlite --list --output /path/to/out.txt

-$ # as above, but export in CSV format
-$ python export-kobo.py KoboReader.sqlite --list --csv --output /path/to/out.txt

 $ # export annotations and highlights for the book "Alice in Wonderland"
 $ python export-kobo.py KoboReader.sqlite --book "Alice in Wonderland"